The birth of StatPhys: The 1949 Florence conference at the juncture of national and international physics reconstruction

 The consolidation of the Fascist government into a dictatorship in 1925 precipitated the reformation of the CNR in 1927, leading to its detachment from the \textit{Accademia dei Lincei} and its reconstitution as a governmental entity.
 In this new structure, the directorate was nominated by the government and reported directly to the Head of the Italian Government, namely, Benito Mussolini.
-This reform also resulted in the dismissal of Volterra from his roles within the CNR, with Guglielmo Marconi, who was more aligned with the Fascist regime, being installed as the CNR's president.
-Despite this change, during the 1928 IRC assembly, Volterra's position as vice-president of the IRC was reaffirmed.
-This decision faced opposition from the newly appointed Italian representatives of the CNR, who contested Volterra's election on the grounds that he no longer served as an official Italian delegate, thus deeming his election illegal.\footnote{Magrini to Arthur Schuster, September 5, 1928, Box 20, Folder 366, Fondo Consiglio Nazionale delle Ricerche, serie Presidenza Marconi (hereafter CNRMarconi), Archivio Centrale dello Stato, Rome (hereafter ACS); see also \cite{paoloniOrganizzazioneRisorseDi2001}.} In response to this objection, the IRC Executive Committee staunchly defended the decision, asserting that Volterra's election was fully compliant with IRC regulations.\footnote{Arthur Schuster to Magrini, August 2, 1928, Box 20, Folder, 366, CNRMarconi.}
+This reform also resulted in the dismissal of Volterra from his roles within the CNR, with Guglielmo Marconi, who was more aligned with the Fascist regime, being installed as the CNR's president.\footnote{Later, after Volterra refused to take the oath of loyalty to Mussolini's government in 1931, he was forced to leave the University of Rome and resign from all Italian scientific academies, where he had long been one of the most distinguished members.} Despite this change, during the 1928 IRC assembly, Volterra's position as vice-president of the IRC was reaffirmed.
+This decision faced opposition from the newly appointed Italian representatives of the CNR, who contested Volterra's election on the grounds that he no longer served as an official Italian delegate, thus deeming his election illegal.\footnote{Magrini to Arthur Schuster, September 5, 1928, Box 20, Folder 366, Fondo Consiglio Nazionale delle Ricerche, serie Presidenza Marconi (hereafter CNRMarconi), Archivio Centrale dello Stato, Rome (hereafter ACS); see also \citep{paoloniOrganizzazioneRisorseDi2001}.} In response to this objection, the IRC Executive Committee staunchly defended the decision, asserting that Volterra's election was fully compliant with IRC regulations.\footnote{Arthur Schuster to Magrini, August 2, 1928, Box 20, Folder, 366, CNRMarconi.}